c4tch/Salesforce-Apex-Test-Framework/README.md

-# SFDC Enterprise Test Framework
+# SFDC Test Framework for Mid to Enterprise scale Project teams

 ## About
 This project provides a way to centralise test data generation and reuse to all developers to: